 Prepared horseradish is grated horseradish mixed with vinegar and salt, while horseradish sauce is a creamy condiment flavored with horseradish.
 If your recipe can handle mayonnaise or sour cream in the dish, it can be a viable substitute.

-Red radishes, daikon radish and parsnips are a few non-spicy alternatives to horseradish.
+Red radishes, daikon radish and parsnips are a few non-spicy horseradish substitutes.

 To get the spicy kick in a bloody mary without horseradish you can use tabasco sauce or fresh jalapenos.
 If you want to take the drink in another direction, fresh ginger also makes for a delicious cocktail!

-Hot sauce and wasabi paste are our favorite easy substitutes for horseradish in cocktail sauce.
+Hot sauce and wasabi paste are our favorite easy horseradish substitutes in cocktail sauce.

 Hot sauce (Sriracha is our go-to) is a great addition to russian dressing to get a small kick.
 Dijon mustard can add flavor without the heat.

 And the next time you need a creative solution for a missing ingredient, make sure to check out these posts!

 - 12 Best Lemongrass Substitutes